MindHunter /// Dr. Ann Burgess

 So it's really interesting to just look at that in its rawest and cleanest form.

-Yeah, and the other thing is John Trabert, when he was arrested and getting ready for trial, gave many good interviews.
+Yeah, and the other thing is John Jobert, when he was arrested and getting ready for trial, gave many good interviews.
+He was very open about talking that most of the,

-But that was the start of finding out how we could have the agents interview the suspects
+talking about those two crimes, don't forget he never admitted to or told about the earlier crime.
+But that was the start of finding out how we could have the agents interview the suspects,

-certainly after they were convicted to get as much information as possible.
+certainly after they were convicted, to get as much information as possible.

 I felt like with this killer that he was in a weird way after apprehended or and probably most of his life, it sounded to me like he's trying to understand himself or why he does what he does or why he has the fantasies that he did.

-That's a characteristic of many of them, that they don't know why.
+But that's a characteristic of many of them, that they don't know why.

-Remember even Monty Rissell in the Mindhunter series, when they come in and the agent said, we're here to study people
+Remember even Monty Rissell in the Mindhunter series, when they come in and

+Wonderful people that had fascinating careers and did such good work.
 Could you tell us about each of those former colleagues just a little bit?
+Sure, sure.

 Happy to.

+Certainly Linda Lytle Holmstrom was most influential.
 She really got me into this whole field of victimology, if you will.

-And Linda really taught me more of the
+And Linda really taught me more of the research part.
+She was

-schooled in the Chicago way of doing sociology, where where you took very specific copious notes on everything when you're doing an interview.
+way of doing sociology where you took very specific copious notes on everything when you're doing an interview.

-So when we would go in to see a victim, each one of us would write up our own notes, type them up, and then share the copy so that we had her
+So when we would go in to see a victim, each one of us would write up our own notes, type them up, and then share the copy so that we had her version, if you will, from the more sociological view, and then you had my more psychological one.

 So Linda

 was very, very good at writing up.
+We actually did three books from that data set.

 That was the other thing is we published in, I think we published 25 separate articles from that whole data set, and they went into a variety of journals.